Big plays help Dolphins beat Rams 28-17 in Tua’s 1st start

+The Dolphins were outgained by 326 yards, the largest discrepancy for a winning team in 18 years.
+They struck for scores 75 seconds apart on Andrew Van Ginkel’s 78-yard fumble return and Grant’s team-record 88-yard punt return.

+Miami came up with four takeaways in the first half, and at halftime led 28-10 despite being outgained 224-54.

-The big plays helped Tagovailoa overcome a costly early turnover in his first NFL start.
-The No. 5 overall pick in this year’s draft finished 12 of 22 for 93 yards.
+The big plays helped Tagovailoa overcome a costly early turnover.
+The No. 5 overall pick in this year’s draft finished 12 of 22 for 93 yards, with several passes dropped.

+“I don’t think I played to the standard of what this offense is capable of,” Tagovailoa said.
+“It’s good we got the win.
+Thank God we have a good defense.”

-Los Angeles’ Jared Goff went 35 for 61 for 355 yards and one score with two interceptions and two lost fumbles.
+Los Angeles’ Jared Goff faced constant pressure and went 35 for 61 for 355 yards and one score, with two interceptions and two lost fumbles.

+“This is going to hurt,” Goff said.
+“Our defense played really well and gave us all the opportunities we needed.”

-The Rams ran 92 plays to the Dolphins’ 48, and Miami won while totaling eight first downs and 145 yards.
+The Rams ran 92 plays to the Dolphins’ 48, and Miami won while Tagovailoa’s offense totaled eight first downs and 145 yards.

+“It’s a team football game,” Miami coach Brian Flores said.
+“It’s not a one-man show.”

 Los Angeles scored a touchdown three plays later for a 7-0 lead.

 Then came 28 consecutive points by the Dolphins.
 Tagovailoa capitalized on their first takeaway by throwing a 3-yard touchdown pass to DeVante Parker.
-Tagovailoa retrieved the ball as a souvenir and carried it to the sideline, where the former Alabama star entertained teammates with a celebratory dance.
+Tagovailoa retrieved the ball as a souvenir and carried it to the sideline, then launched into his celebratory dance.

+The early 33-yard scoring drive was the Dolphins’ longest, as the big lead allowed them to keep Tagovailoa mostly under wraps.

+“You can just tell they were trying to ease him in there,” Rams safety John Johnson III said.
+“He’s going to be a good player, but it’s hard to judge a guy against our defense.
+We tried to make him see a lot of different things, and for the most part it worked.”

-The Rams were threatening when Emmanuel Ogbah forced a fumble by sacking Goff.
+The Rams’ defense received little support from their offense, though.
+One early Los Angeles scoring threat ended when Emmanuel Ogbah forced a fumble by sacking Goff.
 Van Ginkel scooped the ball up with nothing but open field in front of him and sprinted the distance to give Miami a 14-7 lead.

 Shaq Lawson’s strip-sack of Goff and Kyle Van Noy’s return gave the Dolphins the ball at the 1, and they scored on the next play for a 28-7 lead.
 It was a stunning sequence for the Rams, who had just eight turnovers in their first seven games and trailed for less than 54 minutes previously all season.